ARTICLE

 Top Mount Fridge

 top mount fridge has the freezer sitting on top of the fridge.
 It’s the most traditional style of modern fridges and is a common choice for many Australian families.
-If you’re looking for a top mount fridge, take a look at the Samsung 498L Top Mount Refrigerator or LG 478L Top Mount Refrigerator.
+If you’re looking for a top mount fridge, take a look at the Hisense 496L Top Mount Refrigerator or LG 478L Top Mount Refrigerator.
 Both of these fridges are sleek, powerful and offer a range of features designed to keep your food fresh, cool and safe.

 Bottom Mount Fridges